theteqmaster-cyber/Quizzit-online-quiz/README.md

-# Quizzit - Modern Online Quiz Platform 🧠
+# Easy Quizzy - Modern Online Quiz Platform 🧠

 A beautiful, modern, and interactive quiz website built with pure HTML, CSS, and JavaScript.
 No backend required!